Common HR mistakes and how to avoid them

 This blog article was originally published on March 8, 2017.
 It was last updated on August 29, 2023.

-Ready to enhance your employee benefits with PeopleKeep?
+Ready to offer an HRA with PeopleKeep?

 Chase Charaba

-Chase Charaba is the content marketing manager at PeopleKeep.
-He started with the company as a content marketing specialist in early 2022.
-Chase has written more than 350 blog posts for various companies and personal projects throughout his career.
-He’s worked for digital marketing agencies, in-house marketing teams, and as the editor for national award-winning high school and college newspapers.
-He’s also a YouTuber, landscape photographer, and small business owner.
+Chase Charaba is the Content Marketing Manager at PeopleKeep.
+He joined PeopleKeep as a content marketing specialist in February 2022.
+As someone who has written about HRAs for almost three years and personally used both a QSEHRA and ICHRA, he has a deep understanding of the benefits and how they can help small employers and their employees.
+Chase has written more than 350 blog posts for various companies and projects throughout his career.
+He’s worked with digital marketing agencies and in-house marketing teams.
+He’s also an aspiring fiction author, landscape photographer, and small business owner.